-- The lower the number the higher the priority. - 0 is the lowest queuing priority value and the highest priority. - The upper limit of a queuing priority value is whatever a 32-bit integer will support.
+- The lower the number the higher the priority. - 0 is the lowest queuing priority value and the highest priority. - The upper limit of a queuing priority value is 999.

-A.3 xmyOM
+A.1.3 xmyOM

 The xmyOM command subcommands can be used to control and administer the platform and application processes that constitute MYNAH.
 These subcommands are implemented as part of the Operability Manager (OM), which is discussed in Section 4.